fferflo/einx/docs/source/gettingstarted/overview.rst

     # Append number to channels
     einx.rearrange("... c, 1 -> ... (c + 1)", x, [42])

-einx uses a `SymPy <https://www.sympy.org/en/index.html>`_ solver to determine the values of named axes in Einstein expressions.
+einx uses a `SymPy <https://www.sympy.org/en/index.html>`_-based solver to determine the values of named axes in Einstein expressions (see :doc:`How does einx parse Einstein expressions? </faq/solver>`).
 In many cases, the shapes of the input tensors provide enough constraints to determine the values of all named axes.
 For other cases, einx functions accept
 ``**parameters`` that can be used to specify the values of some or all named axes and provide **additional constraints** to the solver: